KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 5. Typo: Found `Magic Mirror` in file `MMM-PlexSlideshow.js`: Replace it with `MagicMirror²`.
 6. Recommendation: Found `XMLHttpRequest` in file `MMM-PlexSlideshow.js`: Replace it with built-in fetch.
 7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+8. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-PLOW by mykle1](https://github.com/mykle1/MMM-PLOW)

 0. This module is outdated: Deprecated.
 DarkSky API no longer works since 2023-03-31.
 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-PLOW.js`: Replace it with `MagicMirror²`.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [PlutoTime by croxis](https://github.com/croxis/PlutoTime)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Warning: No LICENSE file.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Podcast by ptrbld](https://github.com/ptrbld/MMM-Podcast)